 GeneCards Summary for LIMK1 Gene

 LIMK1 (LIM Domain Kinase 1) is a Protein Coding gene.
-Diseases associated with LIMK1 include intracranial aneurysm and williams-beuren syndrome.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
-GO annotations related to this gene include protein heterodimerization activity and protein kinase activity.
+Diseases associated with LIMK1 include supravalvar aortic stenosis and williams-beuren syndrome.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is LIMK2.

 UniProtKB/Swiss-Prot for LIMK1 Gene